Ashish112002/demo_javaparser-maven-sample/README.md

 JavaParser and Maven sample
 ---

-This fully working sample Maven project parses and generates code with [JavaParser](http://www.javaparser.org).
-To build it, you will need to download and unpack the latest (or recent) version of Maven (https://maven.apache.org/download.cgi) and put the `mvn` command on your path.

 Then, you will need to install a Java 1.8 (or higher) JDK (not JRE!), and make sure you can run `java` from the command line.